Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 ![image](https://user-images.githubusercontent.com/71083461/213784535-bd71d887-5de8-47cd-a646-8c776b74d6ca.png)

 **Reflection:**
-Having used VMs on Vcenter, it was nice to see what the backend setupof it looks like.
+Having used VMs on Vcenter, it was nice to see what the backend setup of it looks like.
 By doing so, I feel I have a deeper understanding and appreciation for the VMs that I use at Champlain everyday.
-I have in previous courses worked with the idea of VMware cloning, so setting VyOS to be a base image very much made sense to me.
+I have in previous courses worked with the idea of VMware cloning, so setting VyOS as a base image very much made sense to me.
 My experience in VyOS in other classes was also very handy in this setup of the firewall.
 Getting experience with ESXi so far has been a very fun and rewarding experience!

 # xubuntu and proof